algermissen/cassandra-ruby-sharded-workers/README.md

 Consumers process shards in isolation.
 There is a control table that stores information about the shards, among other things a per-shard lock.
-Upon startup, consumers try to akquire the lock of any shard and will stick to that shard until they explicitly release the lock or crash.
+Upon startup, consumers try to akquire the lock of a shard (Using C* 2.x conditional updates) and will stick to that shard until they explicitly release the lock or crash.

     create table if not exists shards ( name text,